mynar7/blog/content/blog/how-to-debounce/index.md

 But would you ever implement this yourself in real life?

 Sure!
 If you just needed simple functionality like this, you could absolutely manage your own debounce logic/helpers in your app.
-However, you can absolutely pull in a solution like Lodash and just use the [debounce](https://lodash.com/docs/4.17.15#debounce) or [throttle](https://lodash.com/docs/4.17.15#throttle) functions that they've implemented.
+However, there's no shame in pulling in Lodash and using the [debounce](https://lodash.com/docs/4.17.15#debounce) or [throttle](https://lodash.com/docs/4.17.15#throttle) functions that they've implemented.

 I find it fun to try and implement my own solutions, and I think it's worth the mental gymnastics to give this stuff a shot in your own code every once in a while.
 But don't be fooled, nobody will judge you if you reach for a third-party solution!